tstowe65/lesson-level-1-3/PROJECTGUIDE.md

 #### Building lists
   1. [ ] create an unordered list
-  2. [ ] add (3) li tags to the unordered list (each li tag should have the name of one of your favorite websites)
+  2. [ ] add at least (3) li tags to the unordered list (each li tag should have the name of one of your favorite websites)
   - Please list the 1st website here:
   - Please list the 2nd website here:
   - Please list the 3rd website here: